Myanmar passport: Offices

 In 2014, authorities opened new passport issuing centres in Myanmar in addition to the existing two offices in Yangon and Mandalay.
 The new offices were opened in each seven states and seven regions of Myanmar, and also in the country’s capital Naypyidaw.

 In 2022, a new QR code system was introduced as a new requirement for applicants.
 The system was taken offline in December 2022.
 Many passport applicants now rely on brokers who charge different prices for faster appointment dates.
-Overseas embassies often require applicants to visit in-person to schedule appointments, placing burdens on applicants in foreign cities without an embassy.
+Overseas embassies often require applicants to visit in-person to schedule appointments, placing burdens on applicants in foreign cities without an embassy or consulate.

 Types

-In April 2010 the Myanmar passport was upgraded from hand-written to machine readable passport.
+In April 2010, the Myanmar passport was upgraded from a hand-written format to a machine-readable passport (MRP) compliant with International Civil Aviation Organization (ICAO) standards.
+This modernisation brought the passport in line with international norms for automated border processing.

 There are three types of passport issued primarily by the Ministry of Home Affairs.
 Government officials are issued with a green passport.
 Diplomats are issued with a blue passport.
 All other citizens receive a red passport.
-The red passport is valid for 5 years and the green passport for three.
+The red passport is valid for 5 years and the green passport for 3 years.